Natural diamonds form over billions of years deep within the Earth under extreme heat and pressure.

 Moissanite is a lab-created gemstone often marketed as a diamond alternative, especially for engagement rings.
 Originally discovered by Henri Moissan in a meteorite, moissanite is made from silicon carbide.
 Though it has a higher refractive index than diamonds, giving it extra sparkle, this can result in a “rainbow effect” that might look overly artificial.
 Moissanite engagement rings can mimic the appearance of diamonds, but they lack the rarity, natural origin, and cultural significance that diamonds possess.
 Additionally, moissanite doesn’t offer the same long-term value or investment potential as natural diamonds, making it a less meaningful choice for some.

 Due to their higher refractive index and dispersion, moissanite engagement rings are known for their colorful shine, often displaying rainbow flashes of light.
 This can make them appear more “flashy” compared to the brilliance of a diamond.
 In contrast, diamonds reflect light primarily in white, contributing to their timeless, natural-looking sparkle.
-In fact, the rainbow flashes of a moissanite engagement ring may make it easily discernable from a diamond engagement ring—even to the naked eye.
+In fact, the rainbow flashes of a moissanite engagement ring may make it easily discernible from a diamond engagement ring, even to the naked eye.

 Diamonds are unrivaled in terms of durability.
 Scoring a perfect 10 on the Mohs scale of hardness, diamonds are virtually scratch-resistant and incredibly resilient, making them perfect for daily wear.
 Moissanite, while still durable with a score of 9.25, is more prone to scratches and other damage over time.
 If you are looking for a gemstone that will stand the test of time and remain pristine, a diamond engagement ring offers superior durability.

 One of the main draws of moissanite is its affordability.
 Moissanite engagement rings can be less expensive than diamonds, which is why they are promoted as a more budget-friendly option.
 However, diamonds provide far more than just beautiful sparkle.
 Their rarity, natural origin, and cultural significance contribute to their lasting value.
 Diamonds are known to retain their worth over time, appreciating in value on average over time, and are viewed as a long-term investment.
 A natural diamond engagement ring is often a cherished heirloom passed down through generations, maintaining its sentimental and financial value.
-Similar to laboratory grown diamonds (also called lab grown diamonds or synthetic diamonds), moissanite can be created in virtually unlimited quantities and does not retain its value over time.
+Similar to laboratory grown diamonds (also called lab grown diamonds or synthetic diamonds), moissanite can be created in virtually unlimited quantities.

 Moissanite engagement rings are frequently marketed as being a more eco-friendly option.
 However, lab-created gemstones like moissanite require significant energy to replicate the high temperatures and pressures found in natural environments, often relying on fossil fuels to power the necessary machinery and processes.
 This energy-intensive production method can contribute to carbon emissions and environmental impact.